arachne-threat-intel/thread/CONTRIBUTING.md

 ## Recognition and Attribution
 * How will contributors be recognised and attributed for their work?
-* What contributor acknowledgment or rewards system will we put in place?
+* What contributor acknowledgement or rewards system will we put in place?

 ## Contact information
 How do we want to manage questions people want to ask before contributing?
 Do we want to have a shared mailbox that we both have access to, and can add others to if they become maintainers over time?
 Or do we want to handle this in a dedicated channel in our Slack or Discord (if we go with either of those)?